 Students who successfully complete this course will be able to:

-- Learn and demonstrate mastery over the basic facts and research findings, historic influences, terminology, principles, and theories essential to understanding the psychology of learning and memory.
+- Evaluate and discuss basic facts and research findings, historic influences, terminology, principles, and theories essential to understanding the psychology of learning and memory.

-- Demonstrate a basic understanding of the processes involved in the neurobiology of learning, attention and working memory.
+- Analyze and discuss a basic understanding of the processes involved in the neurobiology of learning, attention and working memory.

-- Demonstrate an understanding of behaviorist theories of conditioning and learning, including classical conditioning, and operant conditioning, and an understanding of the social learning theory
+- Compare and contrast behaviorist theories of conditioning and learning, including classical conditioning, and operant conditioning, and an understanding of the social learning theory.

-- Demonstrate an appreciation of cultural and gender differences in human behavior.
+- Compare and contrast cultural and gender differences in human behavior.

-- Analyze current issues and controversies in the psychology of learning and memory.
+- Analyze and discuss current issues and controversies in the psychology of learning and memory.

-- Discover ways to apply psychological findings to everyday life, including school, work, relationships, and clinical settings
+- Analyze and discuss ways to apply psychological findings to everyday life, including school, work, relationships, and clinical settings.

 Course Activities and Grading